How to Pivot Into UX Writing Without Starting Over

 When we stop obsessing over outcomes and start putting our energy into finding our inner purpose and serving others, the noise quiets.
 The anxiety fades.
 The self-doubt loosens its grip.

 That’s why I created The Story Is Yours—to remind myself (and maybe you) that we get to choose where we put our energy.
-Throughout my life, I heard some variations of “Focus on others, and you’ll find more peace.”
+Throughout my life, I heard some variation of “Focus on others, and you’ll find more peace.”
 It took me years to fully absorb just how beautiful that idea is when put into action.
 As I understand it, simply put, if you give because it feels like the right thing in your heart, not because you expect, want, or hope for a certain response or outcome in return, you’re already there.
 And your arrival has so much peace because the destination and when you get there is yours to claim (pro tip: leave the baggage on the spinning conveyor belt, it’s dead weight, and you deserve new luggage.)

 So Here’s My Simple Invitation for You: